openstack/manila/doc/source/devref/experimental_apis.rst

 time, and could even be removed entirely without a typical deprecation period.

-In conjunction with microversions, Manila has added a facility for marking individual REST APIs as experimental.
+In conjunction with microversions, manila has added a facility for marking individual REST APIs as experimental.
 To call an experimental API, clients must include a specific HTTP header, ``X-OpenStack-Manila-API-Experimental``, with a value of ``True``.
 If a user calls an experimental API without including the experimental header, the server would respond with ``HTTP/404``.
-This forces the client to acknowledge the experimental status of the API and prevents anyone from building an application around a Manila feature without realizing the feature could change significantly or even disappear.
+This forces the client to acknowledge the experimental status of the API and prevents anyone from building an application around a manila feature without realizing the feature could change significantly or even disappear.

-On the other hand, if a request is made to a non-experimental Manila API with ``X-OpenStack-Manila-API-Experimental: True``, the server would respond as if the header had not been included.
+On the other hand, if a request is made to a non-experimental manila API with ``X-OpenStack-Manila-API-Experimental: True``, the server would respond as if the header had not been included.
 This is a convenience mechanism, as it allows the client to specify both the requested API version as well as the